Albert Forster: Extermination and ethnic cleansing

 Forster was directly responsible for the extermination of non-Germans in Danzig-West Prussia.
 He personally believed in the need to engage in genocide of Poles and stated that, "We have to exterminate this nation, starting from the cradle" and declared that Poles and Jews were not human.

 Around 70 camps were set up for Polish people in Pomerania where they were subjected to murder, torture and, in the case of women and girls, rape before being executed.
 Between the 10th and 15th of September, Forster organised a meeting of top Nazi officials in his region and ordered the immediate removal of all "dangerous" Poles, all Jews, and all Polish clergy.
 In some cases Forster ordered executions himself.
 On the 19th of October he reprimanded Nazi officials in the city of Grudziadz for not "spilling enough Polish blood."

 The total number of victims of what Christopher Browning calls an "orgy of murder and deportation" cannot be precisely estimated.
 Forster reported that 87,000 people had been "evacuated" from the region by February 1940.

 Piaśnica

-Forster was one of those responsible for the mass murders in Piaśnica, where approximately 12,000 to 16,000 Poles, Jews, Czechs and even Germans were killed in the winter of 1939-1940.
+Forster was one of those responsible for the mass murders in Piaśnica, where approximately 12,000 to 16,000 Poles, Jews, Czechs, Kashubians and even Germans were killed in the winter of 1939–1940.

 Forster personally encouraged such violence; in a speech at the Prusinski Hotel in Wejherowo he incited ethnic Germans to attack Poles by saying "We have to eliminate the lice-ridden Poles, starting with those in the cradle.
 In your hands I give the fate of the Poles; you can do with them what you want".
 The crowd gathered before the hotel chanted "Kill the Polish dogs!" and "Death to the Poles".
 The Selbstschutz later participated in the massacres as Piaśnica.
 In 1946 a Polish National Tribunal in Gdańsk held Forster responsible for the murders at Piasnica.